polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

    2023-01-30 23:09:08.646  INFO tokio-runtime-worker substrate: 💤 Idle (0 peers), best: #0 (0x6a05…1669), finalized #0 (0x6a05…1669), ⬇ 0 ⬆ 0
    ```

-   Note that no blocks will be produced until we send an extrinsic to the node.
+   Note that no blocks will be produced unless we send an extrinsic to the node.
 This is because the
-   `substrate-contracts-node` uses [Manual Seal](TODO) as its consensus engine.
+   `substrate-contracts-node` uses `Manual Seal` as its consensus engine.

 ## Deploy the contract